dashed/personal-project-react/README.md

 Once you have completed your personal project we'll provide a Google form for you to submit the link to your repo.

 If you have any questions, please reach out on slack on the #help-me or #dev-cohort-7 channel!
 Happy hacking!

+## Stretch Goals

+### Create tests
+Create unit tests for your:
+- Reducer(s)
+- Components
+- Any other helper functions your created